-You can fill a cavity if the tooth does not have an abscess.
+You can treat a cavity instead of taking out the tooth if the tooth does not have an abscess (an infection in the root, pages 93 to 94).
 There is probably not yet an abscess if:

-- there is no swelling of the face or gums near the bad tooth.

-- the tooth hurts only once in a while -

-for example, if it hurts only when eating

-or drinking something cold or sweet, or

-when breathing cold air.

-- the tooth feels the same as the others when you tap it gently.
+- there is no swelling of the face or gums near the bad tooth. - the tooth hurts only once in a while-for example, if it hurts only when eating or drinking something cold or sweet, or when breathing cold air. - the tooth feels the same as the others when you tap it gently.

-These signs mean that the decay is deep enough for the nerve to feel temperature changes, but not near enough to the nerve to be infected.
-So there is not an abscess.
-You can save the tooth by filling the cavity as soon as possible.
+These signs mean the decay is deep enough for the nerve to feel temperature changes, but not deep enough for the nerve to be infected.
+You can save the tooth by treating the cavity as soon as possible.